startrekthefleet/grav-theme-programmable-matter/README.md

 ## Installation

-Installing the Telephasic theme can be done in one of two ways.
+Installing the Programmable Matter theme can be done in one of two ways.
 Our GPM (Grav Package Manager) installation method enables you to quickly and easily install the theme with a simple terminal command, while the manual method enables you to do so via a zip file.

 The theme by itself is useful, but you may have an easier time getting up and running by installing a skeleton.